 - DCS-M: Media Function of Data Channel Server.

-DCAR: Data Channel Application Repository.

-NOTE: The NRF is not depicted in the reference point architecture figure.
+NOTE 1: The NRF is not depicted in the reference point architecture figure.

+NOTE 2: There is no change to the existing MRF (MRFC and MRFP).

 The following reference points are defined for the IMS data channel architecture.
 It is suggested that SBI is applied to these reference points.

 - IF1: Reference point between the DCS-C and the DCS-M.

-- IF2: Reference point between the DCS-C and the DCAR.

-IF3: Reference point between the DCS-C and the MMTel AS.
+- IF3: Reference point between the DCS-C and the MMTel AS.

 - IF4: Reference point between the DCS-C and the NEF.

 - IF5: Reference point between the MMTel AS and the DCS-M.

+NOTE 3: Specifying IF4 is out of the scope of 3GPP Release 18 and will be discussed in the later release.

 6.X.1.2 Network Function Description